ekara-platform/cli/README.md

 Argument(s):

 * descriptor : The location of the descriptor of the environment to validate.
-This location can be an ULR or a path to the file system.
+This location can be an [URL](./doc/descriptor_url.md) or a path to the file system.

 Flags: